-New legislation by the Indian Health Ministry will regulate and supervise clinics performing IVF and surrogacy in India, as well as to ensure the safe and ethical practice of fertility services.
-But the bill also includes provisions that ban surrogacy for all foreign couples, and also limits the treatment for Indians to altruistic programs where the surrogate is also a blood relative to the Intended Parents.
+The legislation by the Indian Health Ministry regulates and supervises clinics performing IVF and surrogacy in India, as well as to ensure the safe and ethical practice of fertility services.
+The legislation bans surrogacy for all foreign couples, and also limits the treatment for Indians to altruistic programs where the surrogate is also a blood relative to the Intended Parents.

 Is Surrogacy In India Legal?

 Surrogacy in India had been legal since 2002.
-But that all changed in late 2015 when the government promised to enact new legislation that would ban surrogacy in India for all foreign couples, as well as for Indian couples who were not legally married and could not conceive naturally.
+But that all changed in late 2015 when the government promised to enact new legislation that would ban surrogacy in India for all foreign couples, as well as for most Indian couples.

-Surrogacy Visas and other permissions given earlier would be cancelled effective immediately, according to the Home Ministry notice to all Indian Missions abroad and FRRO Offices.
+Surrogacy visas and other permissions given to foreigners were cancelled in 2018, according to the Home Ministry notice to all Indian Missions abroad and FRRO Offices.
 The circular said all those granted surrogacy visas should be “informed of the position immediately”.
-The announcement effectively counters the earlier policy in place since July 2012.

 Aside from the option of surrogacy in India, there are still excellent, less-expensive options available for couples who want to start their surrogacy journey.
-Our network of excellent IVF clinics extends to multiple countries, and we are happy to be make these options available.
+Excellent IVF clinics extend to multiple countries, and we are happy to be make these options available.